puppetlabs/puppet-docs/source/learning/modules1.markdown

 ### Declaring

-Okay, back to our example, which was maybe a little bit of a prank: applying that manifest doesn't actually _do_ anything.
+Okay, back to our example, which you'll have noticed by now doesn't actually _do_ anything.

     # puppet apply ntp-class1.pp
     (...silence)